How to Apply for Admission to the EEOB Biology Graduate Program

 Upload the following items into your ApplyYourself application.

-- GRE scores - In addition to uploading a copy in AY, send an official copy to the Department of Biology (code 0203)
+- GRE scores - In addition to uploading a copy in AY, send an official copy to the University of Utah, Office of Admission (code 4853)

 - Transcripts (please upload one copy of your official transcript from each college or university attended, do not send hard copies at this time)